-UCD IT Services has re-opened the Daedalus IT Centre as per University protocols.
-At present, pre-booking is essential if you require face to face support.
-UCD IT Services is continuing to provide IT support through our IT Helpdesk 9am - 5.30pm Monday to Friday.
+UCD IT Services plan to re-open the Daedalus IT Centre from the end of August, as per University protocols.
+Pre-booking will be required and further updates on this will be published on our web page.
+UCD IT Services are continuing to provide IT support through our IT Helpdesk 9am - 5.30pm Monday to Friday.